RamitKataria/top-down-shooter/README.md

+This was a project for CPSC 210 at UBC, so there could be some weird things here for the purpose of meeting the requirements

-# My Personal Project: Game
+# My Personal Project: Top-down shooter game

 ## Introduction